Merrill Lynch boosts assets, adds advisers

-Ya see, there’s a pretty monstrous difference between an Advisor with an ‘O’ & an Adviser.
+You see, there’s a pretty monstrous difference between an Advisor with an ‘O’ & an Adviser in practice.
 Your friendly neighborhood broker is typically called a Financial Advisor.
-Not an Investment Adviser.
-Or Financial Adviser.
+Not an Investment Adviser or Financial Adviser.
 At least not always.
-And there’s a good reason.
+There’s a reason.
 Their role is as chameleon-like as their title, changing minute to minute & without having to tell you.
 Cute, but slippery, and sticky in certain places.

 It all comes down to fiduciary responsibility, which makes self-dealing really hard.
 And Wall Street loves dealing to itself.

 So instead, you are placed in relationship silos.

 Annuity?
 Broker.
-Long Term Care?
-Broker (oops, I mean Financial Advisor).
+Long-Term Care?
+Broker.
 Financial Plan?
 Adviser, but to implement it– Advisor.
 Life Insurance?
-Advisor.
-And, tell me again, an Advisor is a Broker, right?…
+Advisor, which really means broker.

 Section 202(a)(11)(C) of the Investment Advisers Act of 1940 exempts from the definition of an Investment Adviser (and therefore the associated fiduciary standard) “any broker or dealer whose performance of such services is solely incidental to the conduct of his business as a broker or dealer and who receives no special compensation therefor.”